rajinsakha/rajinsakha/README.md

 - :telescope: I’m working as a Frontend Developer and building web applications utilizing React and Next JS Framework.

-- :zap: In my free time, I solve problems on leetcode and read tech articles.
+- :zap: In my free time, I solve problems on leetcode and build personal projects.

 - :mailbox:How to reach me: rajinsakha07@gmail.com